Cognitive Dissonance And Ways To Resolve It

 Impact of Cognitive Dissonance

 As people seek to avoid uncomfortable feelings, cognitive dissonance may result in a range of negative effects.
 It can play a part in the way we behave or think and how we make decisions.
-We can engage in behavior or change our attitudes to alleviate the tension that is caused by conflict.
+We can engage in behaviour or change our attitudes to alleviate the tension that is caused by conflict.

 The things that one could try to do to manage the feelings are: